-- Try charging the batteries again after they have drained awhile. - Use only the approved HP AC power adapter. - If charging the batteries in the HP quick recharger or the spare battery charging bay of an optional HP Photosmart dock does not work, replace the batteries.
+- Try charging the batteries again after they have drained awhile. - If charging the batteries in the charger that came with your camera or the spare battery charging bay of an optional HP Photosmart dock does not work, replace the batteries. - Use only the approved optional HP AC power adapter.